 4. Vietnamese spring roll (Goi cuon)

-The traditional Vietnamese spring roll (or summer roll) is rolled inside rice paper (banh trang).
+The traditional Vietnamese spring rolls (or summer roll) is rolled inside rice paper (banh trang).
 Common ingredients include shrimp, pork, vegetables, and vermicelli.
-Unlike Chinese spring rolls or their Chinese-American cousin, egg rolls, Vietnamese spring rolls are not fried.
+Unlike Chinese spring rolls or their Chinese-American cousin, egg rolls, they are not fried.
 Goi cuon are served fresh at room temperature.
-They may be served with a side of tuong dau (hoisin sauce), peanut sauce, and/or nuoc cham.
+The dipping sauces that usually go with it are tuong dau (hoisin sauce), peanut sauce, and/or nuoc cham.

 5. Sizzling cake (Banh xeo)